CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/install-web-application-server.md

 ## Make Installation Artefacts Available

-1. Copy the following artefacts to a folder on the machine:
+1. We recommend that the Flow Debugger Service and Cortex Gateway are installed on the same server.
+Copy the following artefacts to a folder on the machine:

    * Cortex Innovation {{< version >}} - Block Packages.zip
    * Cortex Innovation {{< version >}} - Gateway.zip